6.6. Natural Language Processing#

 !pip install contractions

 Contraction can cause issues when processing text.
-If you want to expand contractions using Python, use the library contractions
+To expand contractions using Python, use the library contractions

 import contractions